tvbuddy-net/behave-django/docs/fixtures.rst

 .. note::

     Fixtures included with the decorator will apply to all other steps that they share a scenario with.
-This is because behave-django needs to provide them to the test environment before processing the particular scenario.
+This is because *behave-django* needs to provide them to the test environment before processing the particular scenario.

 Support for multiple databases
 ------------------------------

-By default Django only loads fixtures into the ``default`` database.
+By default, Django only loads fixtures into the ``default`` database.

-Use ``before_scenario`` to load the fixtures in all of the databases you have configured, if your tests rely on the fixtures being loaded in all of them.
+Use ``before_scenario`` to load the fixtures in all of the databases you have configured if your tests rely on the fixtures being loaded in all of them.

 .. code-block:: python

     def before_scenario(context, scenario):
-        context.multi_db = True
+        context.databases = '__all__'

 You can read more about it in the `Multiple database docs`_.